Thomas More Concert

 I've actually done everything I can to make this not academic.
 There still is a

-imaginary boundary between "academic" and "pop" that needs to disappear.
+huge imaginary boundary between "academic" and "pop" that needs to disappear.